Brittney Luck CD(DONA)

 After beginning our relationship with a meet and greet, I am committed to the wellbeing of your growing family, and available whenever needed throughout your entire pregnancy.

-You may be wondering if having a doula would be helpful for your birth if you are planning a cesarean birth or planning on having an epidural.
+You may be wondering if having a doula would be helpful for your birth if you are planning on having an epidural.
 The answer is, absolutely!
 Having a professional doula is helpful no matter what your birth plan includes.